sjahu/slack-emoji-everywhere/README.md

 Other ideas:

+- Add support for non-custom emoji (the Slack client downloads a big blob of all their names rather than getting them through the search API).
 - Re-run the logic in the non-Slack content script when the page content is updated
 - Add a setting to enable emojification on a per-site basis
 - Implement an emoji picker for editible text, like Slack's (use the `emoji/search` API)